 1. Eligibility: Entrants must be legal US residents, at least 18 years old or above, as determined by WDAF and reside in the Kansas City Designated Market Area as defined by The Nielsen Company.
 Employees of WDAF and of its parent and affiliated companies (collectively, the “Sponsor”), Amini’s, the Sweepstakes’ participating sponsors, promotional agencies and their advertising agencies, employees of other television or radio stations, and members of the immediate families of such persons are not eligible to participate and win.
 The term “immediate family” includes spouses, siblings, parents, children, grandparents and grandchildren, and any other person residing at the same household whether or not related.
 Winning a prize is contingent upon fulfilling all requirements set forth herein.

 2. Sweepstakes Period: The Sweepstakes begins on or about Tuesday, October 21st, 2014 CT and ends on Friday, October 31, 2014 at 11:59 pm CT (the “Sweepstakes Period”).

 3. Sweepstakes Entry: To enter the Sweepstakes, go to the WDAF contest page at www.fox4kc.com/contest and follow the instructions.
 You must accurately complete the entry form which includes entering your name and email address in the TITLE so we can contact you if you win.
 In the Post Content/File Description area you can enter a description.
-As part of the entry process, you will be asked to submit a “selfie” of yourself and/or friends decked out in Royals gear. (the “Photo”).
+As part of the entry process, you will be asked to submit a “selfie” of yourself and/or friends decked out in Royals gear (the “Photo”).
 By submitting a Photo, you understand and agree that Sponsor may publish the Photo on the Sponsor website (as determined by Sponsor in its sole and absolute discretion) in a fan photo gallery.
 Please note, you must own a device (camera, telephone, etc.) capable of taking photos prior to the start date of the Sweepstakes.
 Photos must be original to the entrant (not copied, adapted, or reproduced from any other source and not collaboration with any other person).
 Photos must not have been previously published or the recipients of any awards in previous contests.
 No watermarks, signatures, or copyright notices may be added to any Photo.
 The Photo must not depict any obscene, provocative or otherwise inappropriate content, including but not limited to nudity or illegal conduct.
 All entries (but not the Photos) become the property of WDAF and will not be returned.
 Incomplete entries will be disqualified.
 Entrants may be required to become registered users of the WDAF website (registration is free).
 Entrants may enter more than once during the Sweepstakes Period; however, no Entrant may win more than once during the Sweepstakes Period.
 In the event of a dispute as to any registration or entry, the authorized account holder of the email address or account used to register will be deemed to be the registrant or Entrant (as applicable).
 The "authorized account holder" is the natural person assigned an email address by an Internet access provider, online service provider or other organization responsible for assigning email addresses for the domain associated with the submitted address.
 Potential winners may be required to show proof of being the authorized account holder.
 Sponsor reserves the right to use any and all information related to the Sweepstakes, including Entrant information, for marketing purposes or any other purpose, unless prohibited by law, including contacting entrants (and any other individuals whose email address is submitted as part of this promotion) by email.